hadasvolk/CRISPRgArray/README.md

 #

 """<br/>
-gRNA4Patents step1 produce guides for Mutation, SNPs and non-discriminatory tables in an input Excel file.
+Produce guides for Mutation, SNPs and non-discriminatory tables in an input Excel file.
 All listings refer to  the human reference genome GRCh38 assembly